getreu/tp-note/docs/source/tpnote--manual.md

 My favourite at the moment is [Helix].
 Please refer to the blog post [Note talking with Helix, Tp-Note and LanguageTool](https://blog.getreu.net/20220828-tp-note-new8/) to set up [Helix] for prose writing.

-When copying extracts from a web-page, I often need to preserve its hyperlinks.
+When copying extracts from a web page, I often need to preserve its hyperlinks.
 When Tp-Note detects HTML in the clipboard, it automatically converts it into Markdown.
 Nevertheless, you may prefer using an external converter instead.
-The Firefox browser add-on [Copy Selection as Markdown] for example, precedes the copied extract with a hyperlink to the origin of the webpage.
+The Firefox browser add-on [Copy Selection as Markdown], for example, precedes the copied extract with a hyperlink to the origin of the webpage.
 When _TP-Note_ reads the extract from the clipboard, it uses the first Markdown hyperlink it can find for composing the note's title and its filename on disk.
 This way the web page's name ends up automatically in the note's title and filename.
-Here a sample work flow:
+Here is a sample workflow:

 ![A webpage to copy extracts from](assets/workflow5-1.png){width=12cm}